Establish an EU company digitally, from anywhere in the world without the need to travel. Follow the easy step-by-step

 Learn more about accounting

 Now you have a functioning company in Estonia through which you can start carrying out your business.
 But you can’t run a business in Estonia (or anywhere for that matter) without recording your transactions and keeping financial records.
-As your company is incorporated in Estonia, it is important that you understand the basics of Estonian accounting and legal requirements to comply with the local regulations.
-This, of course, includes knowledge on the Estonian tax system.
+As your company is incorporated in Estonia, it is important that you understand the basics of Estonian accounting and legal requirements to comply with local regulations.
+This, of course, includes knowledge of the Estonian tax system.
 It is up to you to decide whether you think you need assistance on the subject or not.

 Apply for licenses